Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 Download The Microsoft DRM Removal Tool.

-The Digital Rights Update Tool removes the DRM copy protection that you added when ripping CDs using Windows Media Player.
+The Digital Rights Update Tool removes the DRM copy protection that was added when ripping CDs using Windows Media Player.

 The Digital Rights Update Tool is produced by Microsoft and is completely free and safe to use.
 You simply download it from the Microsoft Store.